DBD-research-group/BirdSet/README.md

 python resources/utils/download_background_noise.py
 ```

-We provide all experiment YAML files used to generate our results in the `birdset/configs/experiment/birdset_neurips24`.
-For each dataset, we specify the parameters for each training scenario.
-We differentiate between three training scenarios: `DT`, `MT`, and `LT`
+We provide all experiment YAML files used to generate our results in the path `birdset/configs/experiment/birdset_neurips24`.
+For each dataset, we specify the parameters for all training scenario: `DT`, `MT`, and `LT`

 ### Dedicated Training (DT)